ibm-cloud-docs/cloud-object-storage/cli/curl.md

 ## Enable activity tracking
 {: #curl-enable-activity-tracking}

-Note the use of the config API endpoint is not the same as the endpoint for your bucket itself.
+Note the use of the config API endpoint isn't the same as the endpoint for your bucket itself.
 Use of this command enables activity tracking for the specified bucket.

 ```
 curl -X PATCH https://config.cloud-object-storage.cloud.ibm.com/v1/b/{my-bucket} \